Eastern Equine Encephalitis (EEE)

 What are the symptoms of Eastern Equine Encephalitis?

-Severe cases of EEEV infection begin with the sudden onset of headache, high fever, chills, and vomiting, and may cause encephalitis (an inflammation of the brain) that results in disorientation, seizures, and coma.
-Approximately a third of patients who develop EEE die and many of those who survive have mild to severe brain damage.
+EEEV can result in febrile illness or neurologic disease.
+Severe cases of EEEV infection may cause encephalitis (an inflammation of the brain) or meningitis (inflammation of the membranes that surround the brain and spinal cord) that results in disorientation, seizures, and coma.
+Approximately a third of patients who develop EEE die and many of those who survive have long-term physical or mental problems.
 Fortunately, most persons exposed to EEEV do not develop noticeable symptoms.

 How soon after exposure do symptoms appear?